Eagle Computer: Multi-image models

 The AVL Eagle I and II had audio-visual connectors on the back.
-As a separate company, Eagle sold the Eagle I, II, III, IV, and V computer models, and external SCSI/SASI hard-disk boxes called the File 10 and the File 40.
+As a separate company, Eagle sold the Eagle I, II, III, IV, and V computer models and external SCSI/SASI hard-disk boxes called the File 10 and the File 40.

 The first Eagle computers were produced by Audio Visual Labs (AVL), a company founded by Gary Kappenman in New Jersey in the early 1970s to produce proprietary large-format multi-image equipment.
 Kappenman introduced the world's first microprocessor-controlled multi-image programming computers, the ShowPro III and V, which were dedicated controllers.
 In 1980, AVL introduced the first non-dedicated controller, the Eagle.
 This first Eagle computer used a 16 kHz processor and had a 51/4-inch disk drive for online storage.

 The Eagle ran PROCALL (PROgrammable Computer Audio-visual Language Library) software for writing cues to control up to 30 Ektagraphic projectors, five 16 mm film projectors and 20 auxiliary control points.
 Digital control data was sourced via an RCA or XLR-type audio connector at the rear of the unit.
 AVL's proprietary "ClockTrak" (a biphase digital timecode similar to, but incompatible with SMPTE timecode) was sourced from the control channel of a multitrack analog audio tape deck.
 The timed list of events in the Eagle was synchronized to the ClockTrak.
 Later versions of PROCALL included the option of using SMPTE timecode.

 Most programmers abandoned ClockTrak for SMPTE, as more multi-image programs began to incorporate video.

-Two separate digital data streams were output from the Eagle, also via RCA or XLR-type audio connectors.
-These two telemetry streams, called "PosiTrak", each controlled up to five external slide projector control devices also manufactured by AVL, known as "Doves".
-The Dove units received biphase data from the Eagle via audio cables, and interpreted the Eagle's data streams to control as many as three Kodak Ektagraphic projectors (for large screens, compatible Xenon-lamped projectors) and two dry-closure contacts per Dove unit.
-So then on its own, the AVL Eagle can drive a multi-image slideshow of up to 30 projectors.
-AVL also made the Raven, a device similar to the Dove, for comprehensive control of a single 16 mm film projector, as well as numerous other external control devices for lighting, sound, video projectors and sources, etc.
+Two separate digital data streams were output from the Eagle via RCA or XLR-type audio connectors.
+These two telemetry streams, called "PosiTrak", each controlled up to five external slide projector control devices manufactured by AVL, known as "Doves".
+The Dove units received biphase data from the Eagle via audio cables and interpreted the Eagle's data streams to control as many as three Kodak Ektagraphic projectors (for large screens, compatible xenon-lamped projectors) and two dry-closure contacts per Dove unit.
+So then, on its own, the AVL Eagle can drive a multi-image slideshow of up to 30 projectors.
+AVL also made the Raven, a device similar to the Dove, for comprehensive control of a single 16 mm film projector and numerous other external control devices for lighting, sound, video projectors, and sources, etc.

-AVL Eagles and associated products, when properly set up and powered, were extremely reliable.
-During the 1970s through the early 1990s, when the products of its competitors were not as reliable nor readily available, AVL became the industry standard for multi-image control equipment.
+When properly set up and powered, AVL Eagles and associated products were extremely reliable.
+During the 1970s through the early 1990s, when its competitors' products were not as reliable nor readily available, AVL became the industry standard for multi-image control equipment.
 However, the development of large-screen electronic media and HDTV ushered out the era of film-based multi-image productions.